-Perhaps the clearest sign that land speculation has been a significant force in deforestation is the pattern of deforestation since Brazil's July 1994 Plano Real economic package was instituted, greatly reducing the rate of inflation.
-LANDSAT indicate first a tremendous initial jump in the imagery deforestation rate in 1995 to 29 X 10^3 km2/yr, versus 15 X 10^3 km2/yr in 1994 (Brazil, INPE, 1998); the jump is best explained as the result of a much larger volume of money becoming available for investment following institution of the Plano Real.
-The 1995 peak was followed by a substantial decline, to 14 X $10^3 \text{ km}^2/\text{yr}$ in 1996 and 13 X $10^3 \text{ km}^2/\text{yr}$ in 1997; according to a preliminary estimate, the decline was followed by an increase to 17 X 10^3 km2/yr in 1998 (Brazil, INPE, 1999).
-The 1995-1997 decline in deforestation rates accompanied a drop in land prices by over 50% over the same period--a price decrease that is best explained as the result of the greatly reduced rate of inflation having eliminated the role The association of falling land of land as an inflation hedge. deforestation prices with reduced rates suggests that а significant part of the deforestation that was taking place in prior years was motivated by speculation.
+Perhaps the clearest sign that land speculation has been a significant force in deforestation is the pattern deforestation since Brazil's July 1994 Plano Real economic package was instituted, greatly reducing the rate of inflation.
+LANDSAT imagery indicate first a tremendous initial jump in the deforestation rate in 1995 to 29 \times 103 km2/yr, versus 15 \times 103 $\rm km^2/\rm yr$ in 1994 (Brazil, INPE, 1998); the jump is best explained as the result of a much larger volume of money becoming available for investment following institution of the Plano Real.
+The 1995 peak was followed by a substantial decline, to 14 X 10^3 km2/yr in 1996 and 13 X 10^3 km2/yr in 1997; according to a preliminary estimate, the decline was followed by an increase to 17 X 10^3 km2/yr in 1998 (Brazil, INPE, 1999).
+The 1995-1997 decline in deforestation rates accompanied a drop in land prices by over 50% over the same period--a price decrease that is best explained as the result of the greatly reduced rate of inflation having eliminated the role of land as an inflation hedge. association of falling land prices with reduced deforestation rates suggests that a significant part of the deforestation that was taking place in prior years was motivated by speculation.

 It is important to remember that speculation takes place on the basis of whole properties rather than just the portion of each one that has been converted to pasture.
 The forested portions of the properties, including the timber stocks they contain, represent a significant value.
-The pasture provides an effective quarantee of continued possession of the entire property, therefore providing an important motivation in addition to beef If a property were offered for sale without a portion production. of it being under pasture, even if degraded, the remaining forest would have a lower sale value because of the need for a prospective buyer to either make heavy expenditures in clearing part of the forest or risk losing possession of the property.
+The pasture provides an effective guarantee of continued possession of the entire property, therefore providing an important motivation in addition to beef production.
+If a property were offered for sale without a portion of it being under pasture, even if degraded, the remaining forest would have a lower sale value because of the need for a prospective buyer to either make heavy expenditures in clearing part of the forest or risk losing possession of the property.